30 Highest-Paying Criminal Justice Jobs and Salaries

 Counter-Terrorism Analyst

-Counter-Terrorism Analysts are experts in understanding and evaluating information that will uncover terrorist groups and activities harming the security of the United States.
-They have a strong background in cultural and anthropological aspects of terrorist groups threatening the country.
+Counter-terrorism analysts are experts in understanding and evaluating information that will uncover terrorist groups and activities harming the security of the United States.
+They have a strong background in the cultural and anthropological aspects of terrorist groups threatening the country.

 Also, they present mitigation plans and excellent strategies to discover a series of developing terrorist activities.
-These people possess excellent logical skills and must be updated on international affairs as well as they often speak and understand multiple foreign languages.
+These people possess excellent logical skills and must be updated on international affairs.
+They also often speak and understand multiple foreign languages.

 Deportation Officer